🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 The Museum is located in a very distinctive building between Kalverstraat and Nieuwezijds Voorburgwal streets.
 In the Middle Ages this was the site of the Convent of St. Lucy, a women's convent with its own brewery and cattle.
 The nuns' farm was located at about the place where the Museum café is now located.
 In 1578 the building became the city Orphanage.
 From this era are the Regents' Room and the little orphans' lockers in the inner courtyard.
 Want to learn more about life in the orphanage?
 Visit for free the "Where Orphans Played," an exhibit set up in the courtyard for boys, or the Little Orphanage, the exhibit dedicated to younger visitors.

-Suggested itinerary near Amsterdam Museum - Housed in a maze of buildings
+Start with Amsterdam Museum - Housed in a maze of buildings, then continue with nearby places selected by Secret World.

 Morning